-Interest Rate in Moldova averaged 10.11 percent from 2001 until 2020, reaching an all time high of 21 percent in January of 2001 and a record low of 2.65 percent in November of 2020.
+Interest Rate in Moldova averaged 10.25 percent from 2001 until 2023, reaching an all time high of 21.50 percent in August of 2022 and a record low of 2.65 percent in November of 2020.
 This page provides the latest reported value for - Moldova Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Moldova Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on January of 2021.
+Moldova Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

 Interest Rate in Moldova is expected to be 14.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.